 The earlier you or your sales team embarks on building a relationship during your customer’s journey, the longer period and opportunity you will have to build a sufficient relationship and trust to make a sale.

-The sweet spot for social selling to begin in earnest is after the initial awareness stage, i.e., from the launch of a lead generation or other social media campaign to when a salesperson decides the time is right making a pitch or request a meeting or call.
+The sweet spot for social selling to begin in earnest is after the initial awareness stage, i.e., from the launch of a lead generation or other social media campaign to when a salesperson decides the time to make a pitch or request a meeting or call.
 This is when the benefits of marketing and sales teams working closely together to implement a strategic social selling program really kick in—the Buyers contact the salesperson to request a proposal or product advice.

 Of course, social commerce is probably just one piece of your overall digital marketing puzzle.

 With the boom in e-commerce, you want to maximise the benefit for your Brand asap.
 As mentioned earlier, we are seeing a major uptick in e-commerce across markets and territories.
-A larger proportion of consumers are getting used to buying online, allowing digital marketers to test and learn through different channels and B2B or B2C business to start engaging with your consumer on their journey.
+In addition, a larger proportion of consumers are getting used to buying online, allowing digital marketers to test and learn through different channels and B2B or B2C businesses to start engaging with your consumer on their journey.

-Developing your sound digital marketing and branding strategy that engages, sells, and intrigues across the wide web, dive into our Social Media Advertising 101 guide.
-Build your brand across all of your platforms to give you the best chance of success, online or offline.
+Develop your sound digital marketing and branding strategy that engages, sells, and intrigues across the wide web, diving into our Social Media Advertising 101 guide.
+Then, build your brand across all of your platforms to give you the best chance of success, online or offline.

 Audrey Anderson LinkedIn for more information email me 0r book a Free Consultation with me online